 Some companies, such as Delta, have had to set more strict guidelines for allowing service animals on flights because of increasingly problematic situations with fake service dogs.
 It’s unfair to businesses, but even more so to their legitimately disabled customers, when extensive rules and regulations need to be put into place to ensure the safety of the people using their facilities or services.

-While having your pet by your side everywhere you go may be a dream of yours, its essential to the wellbeing of the public, your pet and the legitimately disabled service teams that you educate yourself on how this could negatively affect them.
+While having your pet by your side everywhere you go may be your dream, it’s essential to the well-being of the public, your pet, and the legitimately disabled service teams that you educate yourself on how this could negatively affect them.
 If you have questions about this topic, our Grand Valley Animal Hospital team is happy to help point you in the right direction.
-Give us a call today at 757.3500.
+Give us a call today at 701.757.3500.